StephanvanSchaik/hyprland-dotfiles/README.md

 ```

 Replace the username `user` with the username of the account you are using for both the `command` and `user` variables.

+# Further configuration

+You might have to adjust `~/.config/hypr/hyprland.conf` to properly configure your monitors.

+In addition, you might also have to adjust `~/.config/waybar/config` to change what applications are shown on your dock.

 # Key bindings